-- o leaving a port of a Member State shall, at the latest at the moment of departure, notify the information indicated in Annex I(3). - o coming from a port located outside the Community and bound for a port of a Member State or an anchorage located in a Member State's territorial waters shall, at the latest upon departure from the loading port or as soon as the port of destination or the location of the anchorage is known, if this information is unavailable at the moment of departure, notify the information indicated in Annex I(3).
+- o leaving a port of a Member State shall, at the latest at the moment of departure, notify the information indicated in Annex I(3). - o coming from a port located outside the Community and bound for a port of a Member State or an anchorage located in a Member State's territorial waters shall, at the latest upon departure from the loading port (or the last port of call for transit goods) or as soon as the port of destination or the location of the anchorage is known, if this information is unavailable at the moment of departure, notify the information indicated in Annex I(3).